huan/file-box/README.md

 Return the type of the current FileBox instance.

-The currently supported types are defined at [file-box-type.ts](https://github.com/huan/file-box/blob/master/src/file-box.type.ts#L15) as the following demostrated:
+The currently supported types are defined at [file-box-type.ts](https://github.com/huan/file-box/blob/master/src/file-box.type.ts#L15) as the following demonstrated:

 ```ts
 enum FileBoxType {